hydrodynamicstability/statquotes/README.md

   - Tukey's paper after 40 years.  *Technometrics*, 48:  319-325.

+- "I am not saying that the mathematical aspects of statisics are unimportant, but that the reason that statistics is not a mainstream subject is because it has got lost in a mathematical tributary.
+It would be helpful if it was categorized and recognized a uniquely important science rather than as one of the (lesser) branches of applied mathematics."

+  - G. E. P. Box (2006)

+  - *Improving Almost Anything:  Ideas and Essays*, revised edition.
+Wiley.

 ## Computing

 - "The purpose of computing is insight, not numbers."